codacy/docs/docs/release-notes/self-hosted/self-hosted-v3.5.0.md

 -   Now, Codacy has [Checkov support](https://github.com/bridgecrewio/checkov), extending analysis to infrastructure-as-code like Terraform, Cloudformation and Kubernetes  (CY-3830)
 -   Improved visibility on the tool that reported an issue, bringing that information to the top of an issue detail.
 (CY-3768)
 -   Added the following Codacy API endpoints:
-    - **[getcommitdeltastatistics](https://api.codacy.com/api/api-docs#getcommitdeltastatistics)** - Returns the quality metric deltas introduced by a commit.
+    - **[getCommitDeltaStatistics](https://api.codacy.com/api/api-docs#getcommitdeltastatistics)** - Returns the quality metric deltas introduced by a commit.
 (CY-3560)
-    - **[listcommitdeltaissues](https://api.codacy.com/api/api-docs#listcommitdeltaissues)** - Returns the list of issues that were introduced or fixed by a commit.
+    - **[listCommitDeltaIssues](https://api.codacy.com/api/api-docs#listcommitdeltaissues)** - Returns the list of issues that were introduced or fixed by a commit.
 (CY-3560)
--   Continuos improvements on our public API documentation (DOCS-42)
+-   Continuous improvements on Codacy API documentation (DOCS-42)

 ## Bug fixes

 -   Fixed an issue that caused the default page size to be 10 instead of 100 when calling the listOrganizationRepositories API endpoint for a Bitbucket organization.
 (CY-3976)
--   Fixed an issue where Cppcheck was not respecting the minimum timeout provided by the Codacy application.
+-   Fixed an issue where Cppcheck wasn't respecting the minimum timeout provided by the Codacy application.
 (CY-3790)

 ## Tool versions